m5c/JetUML/README.md

 * Building (MacOS standalone App): `mvn clean package`
   * Then copy App to Applications directory

+ > For a more or less complete description of what has been changed, see the [maven-changelog](maven-changelog.md).

 ## Download

 JetUML is available both as a self-contained application and as a Java archive file under the terms of the [GNU General Public License v3](https://www.gnu.org/licenses/gpl.html).
 Download the application from the [latest release](https://github.com/prmr/JetUML/releases) page and if necessary see the [installation guide](docs/install.md).
 Please consider supporting the project by starring this repo and by [writing an endorsement](mailto:jetuml@cs.mcgill.ca).